AKSHITHA-CHILUKA/AKSHITHA-CHILUKA/README.md

-🔭 I’m currently working in a Research Project

-🌱 I’m currently learning more about Advanced AI
+🌱 I’m currently learning more about Genrative AI

 👯 I’m looking to collaborate on Real World Projects